-The Code of Ethics for Radiologic Technologists, found at ARRT.com, states how (s) he should conduct him or herself.
+The Code of Ethics for Radiologic Technologists, found at ARRT.com, states how a technologist or student should conduct him or herself.
 The faculty would like to promote professionalism while the student is in the program.
-The following are a list of some of the ways in which the student can display professionalism, but may include others.
+The following is a list of some, not all, of the ways in which the student can display professionalism.

-- 1. Respect others opinions - 2.
+- 1. Respect others' opinions - 2.
 Listen as others speak - 3.
-Address faculty as Miss, Mrs., Mr. or Professor unless told by them otherwise - 4.
+Address faculty as Miss, Mrs., Mr., Dr., or Professor unless directed otherwise by faculty - 4.
 Maintain a clean and neat appearance in class and clinic - 5.
 Use respectful language in an appropriate volume and tone - 6.
 Display positive body language - 7.
 Do not use electronic devices in class, clinic or at conference sessions unless permitted - 8.
-Respond to criticism with openness and appropriate behaviors and speech (8/2020) (8/2021)
+Respond to criticism with openness and willingness to learn